 Computer Modeling, FEA

-The sphere was designed with Solidworks, with the Simulation package for finite element analysis to determine the maximum static stresses and mitigate concentrations.
-This also was used to predict the deformation of the sphere under loading, such that predictive stains could be used during hyperbaric testing.
-The FEA modeling was done on one quarter of the hemisphere, modeled by symmetry on the cut faces and a sliding, on-plane contact for the oring sealed face.
+The sphere was designed using the Solidworks, Simulation package for Finite Element Analysis to determine the maximum static stresses and mitigate concentrations.
+Also, this analysis tool was used to predict the deformation of the sphere under loading, such that predictive stains could be used during hyperbaric testing.
+The FEA modeling was done on one quarter of the hemisphere, modeled by symmetry on the cut faces and a sliding, on-plane contact for the o-ring sealed face.

-The hub for bolting and penetrators required significant attention to manage the sealing face pressure and minimize the stress risers at the all the penetrator and fitting holes.
-The cylinder of the hub is smaller inside diameter, 990mm than the sphere’s 1015mm.
+The hub for bolting and penetrators required significant attention to manage the sealing face pressure and minimize the stress risers at all penetrator and fitting holes.
+The cylinder of the hub has a smaller inside diameter (990mm) than the sphere (1015mm).
 This was needed to balance the bearing pressure of the two hemispheres across the contact face.
-If not balanced, the hub could “smoke ring”, deform in a toroidal roll, which could cause gapping and extrusion of an oring, resulting in seal failure.
+If not balanced, the hub could “smoke ring”, deform in a toroidal roll, which could cause gapping and extrusion of an o-ring, resulting in seal failure.

-(Graphic of FEA)
+(Graphic of FEA matched to a photograph of the sphere)

 All the stress and buckling analyses were duplicated using different methods, providing high confidence in the design.
 MBARI performed finite element analysis using Solidworks simulation on a 3D solid model, with validating results from a 2D cross section shell analysis using Ansys.
 The critical pressure for buckling was calculated with a spreadsheet implementation of Roark’s formulas for stress and strain, with validating results using the Under Pressure software from Deep Sea Power and Light.